-21.0 Preamble Recording for Automatic or Manual Recorder Alignment
+21. Preamble Recording for Automatic or Manual Recorder Alignment

 A preamble (or postamble) may be recorded on the same tape as the data signal with known frequency and amplitude elements which will allow automatic or manual alignment of the signal electronics to optimize the performance of the playback system.
 Reproduce azimuth, equalization, and FM demodulator sensitivity may be adjusted at all available tape speeds.
-The preamble may be used for manual adjustment of any instrumentation magnetic tape recorder/ reproducer (wide band and double density).
-Automatic adjustment requires a recorder/ reproducer specifically designed with the capability to automatically adjust one or more of the following: reproduce-head azimuth, amplitude equalization, phase equalization, and FM demodulator sensitivity.
+The preamble may be used for manual adjustment of any instrumentation magnetic tape recorder/reproducer (wide band and double density).
+Automatic adjustment requires a recorder/reproducer specifically designed with the capability to automatically adjust one or more of the following: reproduce-head azimuth, amplitude equalization, phase equalization, and FM demodulator sensitivity.
 The signal source may be internal to the recorder or may be externally generated.

-21.1 Alignment, Direct Electronics
+21.1.
+Alignment, Direct Electronics

-Direct electronics shall use a 1/11 band edge square wave for both manual and automatic alignment as given in this appendix.
+Direct electronics shall use a 1/11 band edge square wave for both manual and automatic alignment as given in this annex.

-21.2 Alignment, FM Electronics
+21.2.
+Alignment, FM Electronics

-The FM electronics shall use a 1/11 band edge square wave and $\pm 1.414$ Vdc or 0.05 Hz square wave for both manual and automatic alignment as given in this appendix.
+The FM electronics shall use a 1/11 band edge square wave and ± 1.414 Vdc or 0.05 Hz square wave for both manual and automatic alignment as given in this annex.

-22.0 Magnetic Tape Standards: General
+22. Magnetic Tape Standards: General

-The following standards define terminology, establish key performance criteria, and reference test procedures for longitudinally-oriented oxide, unrecorded magnetic tape designed for instrumentation recording, and reference specifications for 19 mm (0.75 in) cassettes designed for digital helical scan recording and S-VHS cassettes designed for 12.65 mm (1/2 in) digital helical scan recording.
+The following standards define terminology, establish key performance criteria, and reference test procedures for longitudinally-oriented oxide, unrecorded magnetic tape designed for instrumentation recording,4 and reference specifications for 19 mm (0.75 in) cassettes designed for digital helical scan recording and S-VHS cassettes designed for 12.65 mm (1/2 in) digital helical scan recording.
 Classes of instrumentation recording tapes include high-resolution (HR) tapes used for wide band recording, HDD tapes used for high-density digital PCM recording, and high energy (HE) tapes used for double-density recording.

 Coercivities of HR and HDD tapes are in the range of 275 to 350 oersteds.
 High-energy tapes have coercivities of 600 to 800 oersteds.
-Nominal base thickness is 25.4 $\mu$ m (1.0 mil) and nominal coating thickness is 5 $\mu$ m (200 microinches) for all tapes.
+Nominal base thickness is 25.4 μ m (1.0 mil) and nominal coating thickness is 5 μ m (200 microinches) for all tapes.
 Where required, limits are specified to standardize configurations and to establish the basic handling characteristics of the tape.
-Limits placed on the remaining requirements must be determined by the tape user in light of the intended application and interchangeability requirements imposed on the tape (see Table D-14 for examples of suggested requirement limits).
+Limits placed on the remaining requirements must be determined by the tape user in light of the intended application and interchangeability requirements imposed on the tape (see Table A.2-14 for examples of suggested requirement limits).

-Table D-14.
-Suggested Tape Requirement Limits
+Tab ole A.2-14.
+Suggested Tape Re equirement Limits

 Paragraph No. Tape Requirement Suggested Limits

 27.1 Bias Level ±2.0 dB from MCT

 27.2 Record Level ±2.0 dB from MCT

-27.3 Wavelength Response (Table D-15)
+27.3 Wavelength Response (Table A.2-15)

-&lt;sup>4 Federal Specifications may be used to replace paragraphs contained in this chapter where applicable.
+4 Federal Specifications may be used to replace paragraphs contained in this chapter where applicable.
 High output and HDD tapes are not included in the Federal Specifications.
-Other standards are referenced in Paragraph 1.0, Appendix D.
+Other standards are listed in Paragraph ANNEX A.21.

+27.4 Output at 0.1 UBE Wavelength 1.5 dB from MCT

+27.5 Short Wavelength Output Uniformity 2.5 dB (HR tape); 2.5 dB (HE

+21.3 Short wavelength Output Officiality tape)

+Center Tracks Edge Tracks

-27.4 Output at 0.1 UBE Wavelength 1.5 dB from MCT 27.5 Short Wavelength Output Uniformity 2.5 dB tape) (HR tape); 2.5 d åB (HE 27.6 Dropouts per 30 m (100 ft) (average) Center 5 1 20 Tracks Edge HR Tape HDD Tape HE Tape Tracks 10 1 30 27.7 Durability (See Table D-16 ) 27.8 Modulation Noise 1 dB m aximum
+27.6 Dropouts per 30 m (100 ft) (average) 5 HR Tape 10

+27.6 1 HDD Tape 1

+20 HE Tape 30

+27.7 Durability (See Table A.2-16)

+27.8 Modulation Noise 1 dB maximum